SOFTBoiS/Sorting-Shakespeare/README.md

 - Heap sort
 - Trie sort

-However, after running Selection sort for 5 hours and Insertion sort same O-notation, I have omitted these sorts from the code.
+However, after running Selection sort for 5 hours and Insertion sort has same O-notation, I have omitted these sorts from the program.
 Feel free to give them a try :)

 Results for the other 3 sorts are as follows (words per millisecond):
 - Bottom up merge sort: 430 WPMS